pace/openfsc-spec/1.0/openfsc-spec.md

   - the transaction state
   - the product ID
   - the fueled amount
-  - the price, price with VAT, VAT
+  - the total net and gross prices, VAT rate
 - Information about the currency used as well as current time
 - Authentication data, needed to connect to an OpenFSC Server